-Pages 14 & 15: Applicant declaration (this must be completed by both the Head of Department for the UK researcher and the overseas researcher) \
+Page 15 & 16: Overseas researcher and UK researcher declarations (this must be completed by both the UK applicant and the overseas applicant) \

 If you agree with the statement on this page, please tick the box.
 By checking this box you are signing this form electronically.